erg-lang/erg-lang.org/content/_index.md

 - __Readability__

   Erg defines a rich set of methods and functions by default.
-This increases code readability.
+This reflects the readability of Erg code.

 - __Programmer Friendly__